 Finally, I got access to the NEEM Holocene and Eemian dust record.
-It is similar to other Greenlandic Holocene dust and calcium records, and together they paint a picture of constant dust flux both temporally and geographically.
-This disagrees with dust models, and could therefore help refine these models and their prediction of future climate.
+It is similar to other Greenlandic Holocene dust and calcium records, and together they paint a picture of constant dust flux over Greenland both temporally and geographically.
+This is not accurately represented in dust models, and could therefore help refine these models and their prediction of future climate.
 This is discussed in Chapter 5.